finos/common-domain-model/documentation/source/documentation.rst

 CDM Model
 =========

-This section presents an outline of the five dimensions of the CDM model:
+This section presents an outline of the six dimensions of the CDM model:

 * Product
 * Event
 * Legal Agreement
 * Calculation
 * Reference Data
+* Mapping (Synonym)

 Product Model
 -------------